tthmok/599.90/project.md

 ## Part 1: Proposal

 The proposal should provide a clear high-level picture of what you are planning on designing and developing.
-You will also explore your design and development goal by providing a set of early sketches, a tentative rubric for how you expect your project to be evaluated, and a timeline for your project.
+You will also explore your design and development goal by providing a set of early sketches, notes from team meetings, and a timeline for your project.

 Criteria for evaluation on this component:

 * How clear is the goal of the project?
-* How clear is the outcome of the project from a user experience perspective? (illustrated via the sketches/prototypes)
+* How clear is the outcome of the project from a user experience perspective? (illustrated via sketches and writing)
+* How clear are the results of your team meetings?
+For example, include who was at each meeting, what tasks were assigned to each person, what aspects of the project were discussed or reviewed.
 * How realistic is the timeline?

-* How appropriate is the evaluation rubric?
+***Sketches***
+Each person in your team should create at least 5 sketches of potential interactions in your application.
+Thus there should be at least 15 sketches in your report.
+Sketches should be labelled when necessary to help explain.

+***Presentation***
+You will develop and give a five-minute presentation (PPT) based on your proposal.

+***Deliverable***
-This component should be submitted as a PDF report via your Slack submission channel.
+This component should be submitted as a PDF report via your Slack project channel.
 Sketches should be included in the document (or via self-contained zip file if using some external tool).
 Summaries of team meetings should also be included as an appendix.

-***Presentation***
-You will develop and give a five-minute presentation (PPT) based on your proposal.
+Attention: **P1:Proposal Tenatively Due Tuesday Feb 11, 10pm**

 ## Part 2: Progress Report and Critique